Jafor2646/Jafor2646/README.md

 My name is Jafor Mohammad.
+Currently, I am a CSE student.
+Aspiring to be a great programmer.
-Currently i am a cse student, learning python and c++.
-I am a niewbie.
-Practicing beginning level problem If you want to contact me, here is my email: jaformd7492@gmail.com
+If you have any suggestions for me, here is my email: jaformd7492@gmail.com